Navigating testosterone replacement therapy costs: A simple guide

 Symptoms and signals

 Not every tired or low-libido day is hypogonadism.
 But when several of these signals cluster together and persist for months, it is worth talking to your doctor.
-Here is what to watch for when you are navigating testosterone a simple guide for your own body:
+Here is what to watch for when you are making informed decisions about low testosterone:

 - Low sex drive that is ongoing, not just tied to stress or relationship issues